Talfus-proj/Talfus-proj/README.md

 ## 🌱 Currently studying...
 I recently finished Programming Basics C# course in Software University.

-Currently studying about QA aiming to improve my testing skills and theoretical understanding.

 I have been learning and practicing the following languages:
 * C#
 * SQL